rbutler/rbutler.github.io/about.md

 ---
-layout: page
 title: About
 permalink: /about/
+headerImg: beach.jpg
 ---

 ### Me!

-I live in Rochester, MN with my wife and 2 (almost 3) children.
+I live in Rochester, MN with my wife and 3 children.
 We love the midwest and the northwoods.
-I enjoy ultimate frisbee, chess, fantasy & science fiction, and cheese.
+I enjoy ultimate frisbee, chess, fantasy & science fiction, coffee, and cheese.

 ### Work